211 Geri Ln, Bldg 2, Ste A

 2) Paint the front door, clean finger prints off of storm door, add a new door mat

-3) Weed your flower bed, plant seasonal plants like Mums, Tulips or Roses for the selling season
+3) Weed your flower bed, plant seasonal plants like tulips, roses , or mums for the selling season

 5) Sweep and weed the street curb along your property, they don't call it "Curb Appeal" for nothing....

-7) On the interior of your home reduce any type of clutter, children's toys, shoes, remove old magazines, tools, supplies, any type of unused items
+7) On the interior of your home reduce any type of clutter, children's toys, shoes, remove old magazines, newspaper piles, tools, supplies, box and store any type of unused items

 8) Clean, Clean, Clean make it sparkle, mirrors, windows, eliminate household odors, especially pets...
 I know you love Fido & Kitty Cat... but if I can smell it, I can't sell it!
 Absolutely Number One Complaint by buyers is "pet odor".
 Take your pets out of the house, or crate them during showings.
+NUMBER Two complaint.... smoke smell.
 If you smoke... open windows, put out air fresheners or potpourri, air the house out.
 Smell your closets, do they smell like old socks or old shoes?
+Buy charcoal filters and place in closets to remove odors.

 9) If it is broken... anything please fix it.
 The home inspector will probably find it and then it will become a "bone of contention" which may cause you to lose the deal.
-Roofs are really big issues, have a roofer look at your house to tell you the condition of your roof.
+Roofs are really big issues, have a roofer look at your house to tell you the current condition of your roof.
+The home inspector is going to tell the buyer one way or another.
+It is is absolutely important to know the age and current condition of your roof.

 FORECLOSURES & SHORT SALES